subjut/scantailor/packaging/windows/readme.en.txt

    Click "Configure", then "Generate", just like on step 5.

 8. Now we are going to build Scan Tailor itself.
-On subsequent build of the same (possibly modified) version, you can start right from this step.
+On subsequent builds of the same (possibly modified) version, you can start right from this step.
    For building a different version, start from step 7.